Beckster6211/CallbackCats-EngageMate-FrontEnd/README.md

 https://www.youtube.com/watch?v=p23oB7cUReQ&t=1s
 <br>
 <br>
-The video shows as well as how the app works, the planning and also what technologies were used in creating it, where they were implemented and how.
+The video shows as well as how the app works, the planning also what technologies were used in creating it, where they were implemented and how.
 <br>
 You can also see our app if you `npm run start` a local host version will be shown
 <br>